dhis2/dhis2-docs/src/user/about-demo-server-live-package-and-database-design.md

 When the form you want to design is too complicated for the default or section forms then your last option is to use a custom form.
 This takes more time, but gives you full flexibility in term of the design.
-In DHIS2 there is a built in HTML editor (FcK Editor) for the form designer and you can either design the form in the UI or paste in your HTML directly using the Source window in the editor.
+In DHIS2 there is a built in HTML editor (CK Editor) for the form designer and you can either design the form in the UI or paste in your HTML directly using the Source window in the editor.
 In the custom form you can insert static text or data fields (linked to data elements +